yuyang339/cs140e-21spr/labs/0-blink/POSTLAB.md

     should have the same checksum.
 Even if you copied correctly, it's possible the OS did not write everything out or a stray electrical signal corrupted the SD.
+  - Make sure you ran `sync` after copying the file to the SD card.
+Otherwise the OS might have queued up the write but not actually executed it before you pulled out the SD card.
   - There is a small chance pin 20 is dead: there are several binaries that blink different pins: try those.
   - If you have one, try a second pi at any one of these steps and use it to delta debug down to the faulty component.

 Bootloading: